-Bundle adjustment (resulting graph, Z+F LaserControl®) Source: FPK A bundle adjustment process is used to transfer the local pairwise transformation parameters into a global, tension-free system.
+Bundle adjustment (resulting graph, Z+F LaserControl®) Source: FPK Detected planes in a scan of an electoral living room (colored planes) Source: FPK Bundle adjustment A bundle adjustment process is used to transfer the local pairwise transformation parameters into a global, tensionfree system.
 Overdeterminations and ring closures are factored in this step as well, and optionally coordinates of a superior coordinate system are being processed.
 The spatial conditions of Castle Johannisburg also allowed a ring closure for each level.
 Only for combining the levels, 8 to 10 surveyed targets were additionally used per floor.
 These were processed together with the transformation parameters during bundle adjustment.
 The integration of SCANTRA into Z+F LaserControl® guarantees a continuous workflow.
-Integration of targets Bundle adjustment Should signalised control points be required in a project, these can be automatically detected with the new Z+F auto paper target module.
+Integration of targets Should signalised control points be required in a project, these can be automatically detected with the new Z+F auto paper target module.
 The coordinates of the targets are then automatically linked and taken into the bundle adjustment in SCANTRA.